crate/dlt-cratedb/README.md

 The [dlt-cratedb] package is temporary for shipping the code until [DLT-2733] is ready for upstreaming into main [dlt].

+Operating the package successfully needs CrateDB 6.2 or higher.

 ## Documentation

 Please refer to the [overview] and the [usage guide].